HaGRID - HAnd Gesture Recognition Image Dataset: Introduction

 \section{Introduction}

-The use of gestures in human communication plays an important role~\cite{usage}: gestures can reinforce statements emotionally or completely replace them.
-What is more, hand gesture recognition (HGR) can be a part of human-computer interaction.
-Such systems have a wide range of real-world applications in the automotive sector~\cite{auto1},~\cite{auto2}, home automation systems~\cite{home}, a vast variety of video/streaming platforms (Zoom, Skype, Discord, Jazz, etc.), and others~\cite{others1},~\cite{others2}.
-Besides, the system can be a part of a virtual assistant or service for active sign language users -- hearing and speech-impaired people~\cite{defects1},~\cite{defects2}.
-These areas require the system to work online and be robust to background, scenes, subjects, and lighting conditions.
+Using gestures in human communication plays a vital role~\cite{usage}: they can emotionally reinforce statements or entirely replace them.
+Moreover, Hand Gesture Recognition (HGR) can be a part of human-computer interaction to determine the gesture a person shows to the camera and perform an action corresponding to it.
+Since people universally use gestures in real life, building HGR systems can improve user experience and accelerate processes in such domains as the automotive sector~\cite{auto1},~\cite{auto2}, home automation systems~\cite{home}, multimedia applications, a wide variety of video/streaming platforms (Zoom, Skype, Discord, Jazz, etc.), and others~\cite{others1},~\cite{others2}.
+Besides, such a system can be a part of a virtual assistant or service for active sign language users – hearing and speech-impaired~\cite{defects1},~\cite{defects2}.